California brush fires consume more than 100,000 acres

 The fire was 5 percent contained Friday night, fire officials said.

-Authorities said Friday that Fire Inspector Jeremy Stoke was killed while battling the Carr fire; a bulldozer operator was also reported dead Thrusday.
+Authorities said Friday that Fire Inspector Jeremy Stoke was killed while battling the Carr Fire; a bulldozer operator was also reported dead Thursday.

 Redding Police Chief Roger Moore told reporters that so many people were evacuating they were creating traffic "gridlock" on the city's streets.